How To Do Cutbacks Surfing

-A complete 180-degree direction change from the shoulder to the curl, drawing a figure “8” on the face of the wave.
-Usually ends with a bounce-back in the white water.
+You might have also heard of a “roundhouse cutback”, which is a complete 180-degree direction change from the shoulder to the curl, drawing a figure “8” on the face of the wave.
+This is a more advanced manoeuvre and it usually ends with a bounce-back in the white water.

 Access the full Cutback Online Course.